For Black homeowners, a common conundrum with appraisals

 The second appraiser gave the home a value of $550,000 — a $145,000 increase from the first appraisal.

-“We didn’t change the house at all,” says Gwen, a clinical psychologist and associate professor at Denver University.
+“We didn’t change the house at all,” says Gwen, a clinical psychologist and associate professor at University of Denver.
 “We didn’t paint any walls or mow the lawn or do anything different.”

 Though they were relieved the higher appraisal helped secure the loan, the couple says the experience was unsettling.